nicm42/100-days-of-code-v2/log4.md

 **Day 80: 12th October 2021**
 I got more done than I thought today.
 I realised last night how to fix the closest grid - so instead of only rendering the scores if it's there, make it invisible if the score isn't there.
 I then played about with shapes - once they're centred within the box, they're fine.
 And updating all the tests was quick and easy.
 I then started on adding a count of the number of tries at clicking on a shape to get 2.0.
 I thought it was easy, tested it and found I'd not thought it through.
 So that's something for tomorrow.

+**Day 81: 13th October 2021**
+I fixed the number of tries problem easily.
+And then started on MongoDB.
+I found a tutorial on NetNinja, which was good and although I found some websites that say what to put in, he explained why it was there and what was going on.
+So I am all set up with connecting to the database, I just need to work out how to connect it to my Svelte files, which the tutorial doesn't cover, since it's all back end.
+But looking at the project I did before using Express, I should be able to figure it out, with some Googling for tutorials.
+At least knowing React means I can look up React tutorials and understand how to apply them to Svelte.